ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 - : int = 2500
 ```

-The in-browser [OCaml Playground](https://ocaml.org/play) has a similar interface.
+Exit the UTop toplevel in the same way, by typing Control-D or `exit 0;;`.

-The examples in this tutorial can be typed in by hand or copied into `ocaml`,
+You can type or copy/paste the code examples into `ocaml` or `utop`.
-`utop`, or the OCaml Playground with copy and paste.
-Alternatively, we may type into a file
+Alternatively, you can create a file, save it with the `.ml` extension,
-and load its contents directly with the `#use` directive:
+and load its contents into the toplevel with the `#use` directive:

 ```console
 $ ocaml